Akshat-Jaiswal-8/AutoEasy/README.md

-# E-rikshaw
+# AutoEasy

-This is a app that may help you find your travelling vehicle you are comfortable with.
+This AutoEasy app Will save your money as well as time .
+This app helps you to find the nearest Auto rickshaw / E-Rickshaw near you .
+You can track the nearest rickshaw which will make your ride easier !

 ## Tech stack

-- React
 - Mongodb
-- Auth0
 - Node-Express

 ## How to run on local machine